Albert Popwell

-Albert Popwell (July 15, 1926 – April 9, 1999) was an American stage, television and film actor with a career spanning six decades.
+Albert Popwell (July 15, 1926 – April 9, 1999) was an American stage, television, and film actor and dancer with a career spanning six decades.

+Life and early career

+Albert Popwell was born in New York City to South American and West Indian parents.
+He was nicknamed Poppy by his classmates in Harlem.

-Born in New York City, Popwell started as a professional dancer before taking up a career in acting.
-Popwell made his professional debut on Broadway at age 16 in The Pirate.
+Popwell was intrigued by acting at a young age and started as a professional dancer before taking up a career in acting.
+Popwell made his professional debut on Broadway at age 16 in The Pirate with Alfred Lunt and Lynn Fontanne.
+He went on star in future Broadway productions such as Mister Wonderful with Sammy Davis Jr. and Golden Boy.